Chart Color Schemes

 Muswellbrook Surrounds has a typical household mix, with a higher-than-average median household size

 Family households account for 72.7% of all households, including 30.9% couples with children, 31.3% couples without children, and 9.6% single parent families.
-Non-family households make up the remaining 27.3%, consisting of 25.0% lone person households and 2.3% group households.
-The median household size is 2.5 people, which is larger than the Rest of NSW average of 2.4.
+Non-family households constitute the remaining 27.3%, with lone person households at 25.0% and group households comprising 2.3%.
+The median household size is 2.5 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households